 Request for reasonable accommodations should be directed to Coordinators of ADA.
-The ADA Coordinator for the Alexander City campus is Tiffanie Character, who may be reached at 256/215-4269, and the ADA Coordinator for the Childersburg campus and the Talladega Center is the Associate Dean of Students, Glenda Bland who may be reached at 256/378-2004.
+The ADA Coordinator for the Alexander City campus is Tiffanie Character, who may be reached at

+256/215-4269, and the ADA Coordinator for the Childersburg campus and the Talladega Center is Leslie Mitchell who may be reached at 256/378-2003.